 After all, gender equality makes a company stronger and can boost the fight against climate change.
 That’s why the site I launched, Experience Energy, focuses on attracting diverse candidates to our sector.

 The hearing was arranged to help inform discussion on the Blue Collar to Green Collar Jobs Development Act of 2019.
 My fellow speakers came from diverse backgrounds and focus on different parts of the energy sector.
 Gilbert G. Campbell III is co-founder of a renewable energy development firm.
 Leticia Colon de Mejias runs an energy conservation company.
 Vien Truong is president of the organization Dream Corps, which has a #GreenForAll initiative focused on building a green economy “strong enough to lift people out of poverty”.
 James Simpson manages efforts by an electrical contractor to hire veterans.
 And Anne Pramaggiore is CEO of a utilities company.

 These are all people who need to be heard.
 I learned from them.

-While each presented different challenges to be considered, we also shared concerns that we can all work on together.
-We need to dramatically improve talent pipelines, get rid of obstacles making it tougher for women and minorities to enter and rise up the ranks, and transform STEM education.
+While each presented different challenges, we also shared concerns that we can all work on together.
+We need to dramatically improve talent pipelines, break down obstacles making it tougher for women and minorities to enter and rise up the ranks, and transform STEM education.
 As I noted in response to a question, the Departments of Education and Energy should work together on elementary school STEM courses.

 I brought along my 8-year-old daughter.
 As I held back tears describing what an honor it was to have her present to see what’s possible for women in America, she was fast asleep for all to see right behind me.
 But afterward, she posed for a photo up where the lawmakers sat.
 To me, that said everything.
 This is what we’re working so hard for.